waterloo-rocketry/daq/inflight_recording/README.md

 1. Navigate to the `/autovid` folder
 1. (if using FileZilla) Click and drag your files from the remote site to the local site.

 Done!
-All recorded footage is be in .h264 files in the folder.
+All recorded footage will be in .h264 files in the folder.

 #### Streaming footage